![]() |

 As with any other data, the "Annotation Data" can be added to the Data Model.
 And as with any other annotation, in order for the "Data Annotation" to be rendered, it has to be added to the AnnotationModel.
 A "Data Annotation" can be added to the AnnotationModel under a parent Data.
 For example, a "Data Annotation" for Mesh can have a parent dataset of type SharedImageSet.
 If an algorithm has a Default Controller, this controller already takes care of adding the algorithm output data to the Data Model, creating compatible "Data Annotations" and adding them to the AnnotationModel (see Using DefaultAlgorithmController).

 Algorithms using "Annotation Data" are not any different from the algorithms using regular Data (see Writing Algorithms).
 One special feature of the "Annotation Data" is that it might have parent data as mentioned earlier.
 This information is stored in the AnnotationModel.
-In order to check whether a Data object has a parent, the method getParentDataset can be used.
-In case "Annotation Data" does have a parent, the createCompatible method will receive both as input, the selected "Data Annotation" and its parent Data.
+In order to check whether a Data object has a parent, the method AnnotationModel::getParentDataset can be used.
+In case "Annotation Data" does have a parent, the Algorithm::createCompatible method will receive both as input, the selected "Data Annotation" and its parent Data.

 Files: